 Represented Oldcastle Inc., an international architectural and construction products company, in its acquisition program.

 Represented Miller Industries, Inc., the largest manufacturer of tow trucks in the world, in its vertical integration strategy involving the acquisition of more than 120 companies within its industry in more than 75 markets.

 Represented Pro Brand International, Inc., in its merger with special purpose acquisition company Granahan McCourt Acquisition Corp.
 (AMEX: GHN).
-Pro Brand is a leading designer and developer of advanced antenna and RF systems for the satellite industry, primarily serving Direct Broadcast Satellite operators such as DIRECTV.

 Represented Friedman's, Inc., a leading U.S. operator of jewelry stores and portfolio company of Harbinger Capital Partners, with sale of assets through distressed 363 sales.